Nina Jankowicz: Disinformation Governance Board

 In May 2022, the Disinformation Governance Board and its working groups were "paused" pending review, after which Jankowicz resigned from the board.
 A DHS spokesperson told The Washington Post that "Nina Jankowicz has been subjected to unjustified and vile personal attacks and physical threats".
 Writing in the Post, journalist Taylor Lorenz cited failures by DHS to communicate with relevant congressional entities, to respond to criticism of the board's name and its unclear mission, and to defend Jankowicz against right-wing criticism.
 In August 2022, DHS Secretary Mayorkas disbanded the board.

 Jankowicz appeared on CNN's Reliable Sources, during which she described the board as a "victim of disinformation", saying its purpose had been misrepresented by Republicans and the far left, and that she herself had been the subject of disproportionate media attention.
 Jankowicz said she was opposed to censorship and had worked against it in Russia, Belarus and Ukraine.
 She said she declined an offer of continued employment with the Biden administration, because of the administration's lack of response to criticism of her and the board.

 In March 2023, Jankowicz was subpoenaed by the House Judiciary Select Subcommittee on the Weaponization of the Federal Government, chaired by Jordan, to answer questions about the disinformation board.
 When she was 8 months pregnant, she was advised by a private security consultant to leave her home for her own safety.

 Also in 2023, Jankowicz sued Fox News for defamation over their coverage of her and her role on the board, alleging that Fox's "verifiable falsehoods" damaged her reputation and resulted in harassment and death threats.
 A federal judge dismissed the lawsuit in July 2024, finding that 36 of the 37 alleged defamatory statements were about the Disinformation Governance Board rather than Jankowicz.
 The remaining issue was a statement by Sean Hannity that the Board was a "department ... dedicated to working with the special media giants for the purpose of policing information".
 The judge ruled that Hannity's description of the Board was "not defamatory" because it was "not false".

 In March 2025, Jankowicz testified at a Congressional foreign affairs subcommittee hearing on the alleged "censorship industrial complex" under the Biden Administration.
 She called the premise of the hearing "a fiction that has not only had profound impacts on my life and safety, but on our national security".

 Centre for Information Resilience

 In September 2022, Jankowicz announced the launch of The Hypatia Project, which she conducted at the UK-based Centre for Information Resilience (CIR).
 The project's stated aim is to combat online disinformation and gendered abuse including deepfake pornography.
 She was the Vice President at the CIR from September 2022 through April 2024.

 American Sunlight Project

-Jankowicz cofounded the Washington, D.C. based American Sunlight Project in 2024 as a 501(c)(4) nonprofit.
+Jankowicz is currently the chief executive of American Sunlight Project, a nonprofit organization that she cofounded in 2024.
+Its stated mission is "Increasing The Cost Of Lies That Undermine Democracy."
+It is not related to the Sunlight Foundation, which ceased operations in 2020.